shinzo-labs/shinzo/README.md

 ## Contributing

 Contributions to Shinzo are appreciated, whether you are a veteran building sophisticated enterprise AI agent systems or a newcomer just testing the waters.
 Shinzo accepts contributions both in terms of direct code contributions as well as non-technical support like community engagement, user testing, and professional partnerships.
 Feel free to join the conversation on our [Discord server](https://discord.gg/qrVWEuRh) and checkout  the [Contributing](./CONTRIBUTING.md) page to learn how you can become a contributor.

+## License

+Shinzo is [fair-code](https://faircode.io) software distributed under the [Sustainable Use License](./LICENSE.md) and [Shinzo Enterprise License](./LICENSE_EE.md).

+- **Source Available**: Always visible source code
+- **Self-Hostable**: Deploy anywhere
+- **Extensible**: Add your own features or functionality

+Enterprise licenses are available for additional features and support through [Shinzo Labs](mailto:austin@shinzolabs.com).

+We believe that the fair-code license model offers a strong compromise between democratizing the benefits of open software while ensuring long-term sustainability of software maintenance and operations.
+Our specific license model is adapted from [n8n](https://github.com/n8n-io/n8n/tree/master), with additional context for the origin of the licenses [here](https://docs.n8n.io/reference/license/).

 ## Contact